vincepr/c_compiler/README.md

 As in this: `true AND thisFnNeverGetsRun() AND alsoNotRun()` the functions get never run, since they are short-circuit after the `true AND`

+### Function
+#### what is a function (from the perspective of the VM)
+- A function has a body that can be executed, gets compiled to bytecode.
+- Each Function gets its own Chunk, with some extra Metadata: `ObjFunction`
+- Functions are first class in lox so they each are `Obj`.

+When compiling:
+- Once the compiler hits a function declaration it stops writing to the current chunk.
+- It then writes all code in the function body to a new chunk, afterwards switches back to the active chunk.